muthuks2020/javascript-practice/README.md

 # javascript-practice
-javascript-practice is all about learn and trying out new things in javascript
+javascript-practice is all about learning and trying out new things in javascript